dwilbourne/pvcErr/docs/source/discussion.rst

 that can be thrown in a pvc library for handling tree data structures.
 The exception data file is called "_TreeExceptionData".

 Creating the classes for your exceptions is now quite simple.
-In the same directory in which your exception data class lives, you create "empty exceptions" that extend base exceptions and have a very small footprint.
-You DO want to provide the construction signature and pass the parameters to the parent class(es).
-Again, taking advantage of autocompletion in your IDE, this simplifies things when you go to throw an exception in your code.
-The IDE will prompt you for the parameters, so you don't have to refer to your exception data file to figure out the name of the parameters.
+It is no longer necessary to bury a code and message inside each exception.
+Each exception has one line of code which calls the parent constructor and passes the message parameters and $prev parameter up the inheritance chain.

+Message Parameters
+##################

 Speaking of parameters, as you can see from the example above, the code uses a template format of "${paramname}", where paramname is the name of a parameter in the constructor of the exception.
 Like all of PHP, the names are